darktable-org/dtdocs/content/special-topics/program-invocation/darktable.md

 `--d-signal-act <all,raise,connect,disconnect,print-trace>`
 : If `-d signal` or `-d all` is specified, specify the signal action to debug using this option.

+`--disable-pipecache`
+: Disable the pixelpipe cache.
+This option allows only two cachelines per pipe, and should be used for debugging purposes only.

 `<input file>|<image folder>`
 : Optionally supply the name of an image file or folder.
 If a filename is given darktable starts in darkroom view with that file opened.
 If a folder is given darktable starts in lighttable view with the content of that folder as the current collection.